4nandes/Magic-Logs/README.md

 - Website for the bot
 - Ability to add roles by reacting to the bot with an emoji (Discord Feature)
 - Improve stability so that the bot can exist on many servers.
 At the moment it is not stable enough to be on more than one

+## Adding this bot to your server:
+If you would like this bot on your own discord server, email me for the link at:
+4nandes@gmail.com